theworkingcentre/remote-help/README.md

 On helper machine
 -----------------

-Just make sure the setup-technician-remote-connection.sh script is available.
+Just make sure the following scripts are available in the same folder:

+- setup-technician-remote-connection.sh
+- remote-help.conf